sfortis/openai_tts/README.md

 ## Description

 The OpenAI TTS component for Home Assistant makes it possible to use the OpenAI API to generate spoken audio from text.
-This can be used in automations, assistants, scripts, or any other component that supports TTS within Home Assistant.
+This can be used in automations, assistants, scripts, or any other component that supports TTS within Home Assistant. *You need an openAI API key*

 ## Features